fttx/barcode-to-pc-app/README.md

     - See: <https://ionicframework.com/docs/intro/installation/>
     - And also [last-ionic-info.txt](last-ionic-info.txt)

+- Put the Firebase config files in the root folder (GoogleService-Info.plist and google-services.json)

 - Install the npm dependencies and add your platform

     ```bash
     npm install
     ionic cordova platform add android@8.1.0
     ionic cordova platform add ios
-    ionic cordova resources
+    ionic cordova resources # rename icon.ios.png to icon.png to generate the iOS icons
     ```

-- Put the Firebase config files in the root folder (GoogleService-Info.plist and google-services.json)

 ## Run